dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-okay so I I know that a lot of problems are they they they can't be solved and I was talking to a computer science professor when I was getting my PhD mm-hmm and he said he didn't think that the P equals NP problem was one of those that was unsolvable he said or he had a feeling it just felt like one of those
+okay so I know that a lot of problems are  they can't be solved and I was talking to a computer science professor when I was getting my PhD and he said he didn't think that the P equals NP problem was one of those that was unsolvable he said or he had a feeling it just felt like one of those